 I have been creating easy chicken dinner recipes for a long time.
 I have quite a lot of them!
 When it hit me the other day that I had never put all the flavors of one of my favorite appetizers into a chicken dinner, it was kind of a “well, duh!” moment.

-So I started playing around, and it did take me a couple of tries to get the recipe just right, but this last one I made was definitely worthy of sharing, especially after it got high praise from my husband, who is pretty hard to please when it comes to dinner.
-He is my chief food critic, and after eating all of the hundreds of chicken meals I have made over the years, he is pretty hard to impress these days.
+So I started playing around, and it did take me a couple of tries to get the recipe just right, but this last one I made was definitely worthy of sharing, especially after it got high praise from my husband, who is pretty hard to impress when it comes to dinner.
+He is my chief food critic, and after eating all of the hundreds of chicken meals I have made over the years, so he knows what is extra delicious!

 How to serve Jalapeño Popper Chicken Casserole

 It is a little hard to imagine this Jalapeño Popper Chicken Casserole not going well with something, but there are a few sides that do pair extra well with this recipe.
 Once you remove the Jalapeño Popper Chicken Casserole from the oven, you will want to serve it while it is nice and hot.

 Generally a serving is about 4 oz of chicken which can vary based on size, but is generally around half of an average grocery store chicken breast.
 I like to serve the chicken and all the jalapeño popper toppings with a couple of sides to make a well rounded meal.
 Here are a few suggestions: